deepinv/deepinv/docs/source/user_guide/physics/defining.rst

 .. tip::

-    To make the new physics compatible with other torch functionalities, physics parameters (tensor attributes) should be registered as module buffers by using `self.register_buffer(param_name, param_tensor)`.
-This ensures methods like `.to(), .cuda()` work properly, allowing one to train a model using DDP.
+    To make the new physics compatible with other torch functionalities, all physics parameters (i.e. attributes of type :class:`torch.Tensor`) should be registered as `module buffers <https://docs.pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module.register_buffer>` by using `self.register_buffer(param_name, param_tensor)`.
+This ensures methods like `.to(), .cuda()` work properly, allowing one to train a model using Distributed Data Parallel.

 .. tip::